PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 .. admonition:: uncertainties in the case of taking the median of a set RFR values for one orbit

     The uncertainty in the median can be evaluated by means of creating a new set of the data points based on the original set recalculating a median at each new set.
 Each data point has an associated uncertainty.
 By taking this uncertainty as the standard deviation for each data point, I use the NumPy `np.random.normal <https://numpy.org/doc/stable/reference/random/generated/numpy.random.normal.html>`_ method to create gaussian noise and add it to the data point.
 I do this whole exercise 1000 times and therefore get 1000 median values.
 From this set of median values, I calculate the average and the standard deviation.
-The standard deviation is a measure of the uncertainty in the median.
+The standard deviation is a measure of the uncertainty in the median (`DataTools.getMedianAndQuantilesPYtoCPP <https://generaltools-for-scientists.readthedocs.io/en/latest/datatools.html#DataTools.DataTools.getMedianAndQuantilesPYtoCPP>_`).

     On the other hand, there is the 33 - 67 percentile values for the median of the original set.
 Half the difference between these two values is also a measure for the spread and the uncertainty.